Iliac artery aneurysm

-Iliac arterial aneurysms occurs where there is focal dilatation of the iliac artery although the dimensions that define the aneurysm are dependant on the sex of the patient and the portion of the artery involved.
-A common iliac artery (CIA) with a diameter ≥ 1.7 cm in males or ≥ 1.5 cm in females is considered aneurysmal, similarly internal iliac artery diameter ≥ 0.8 cm is aneurysmal.
+Although the dimensions that define the aneurysm are dependent on the sex of the patient and the portion of the artery involved, a common iliac artery (CIA) with a diameter ≥1.7 cm in males or ≥1.5 cm in females is considered ectatic.
+A diameter >2.5 cm is considered aneurysmal 3.

-They are more common in men, with the incidence rising with age.
+They are more common in men.
+The incidence rises with age.